DataONEorg/dataone-web/content/about/contact.md

   type: text-only
   color: secondary
   title: Get in touch
-  intro: "We're here to help and answer any question you might have.
-We look forward to hearing from you!"
+  intro: We're here to help and answer any question you might have.
+We look forward
+    to hearing from you!
   pill:
     template: ''
     type: ''